+Jewellery Design college in Hyderabad the best place to to enhance your skills if you are passionate about jewellery designing.
 The shiny, lustrous metals used in making jewellery are numerous.
 They can range from affordable metals like brass to expensive ones like platinum.
 Women, especially in India, love collecting ornaments made from precious material.
-Gold is widely used to make earrings, necklaces and bangles in this country.

 No wedding or festive occasion is complete without Indian women dressing up in traditional outfits and gold jewellery.
 Although, with the change in time and rise in influence of the western world, women are now opting for jewellery made from metals like rose gold or platinum.
 While silver remains the second most popular one and on an affordable scale.

 To be able to design one-of-a-kind ornaments, you can join a Jewellery Design college in Hyderabad and learn from the best in this industry.
-Here are four types of metals used in Jewellery making:
+The 4 types of metals used in jewellery are as below:

 Gold is the most popular and commonly used metal.
-It is widely gifted in weddings and festive occasions.
 It is incredibly malleable and so jewellers can mould it into almost any shape.
 It is among the most precious and expensive metals on the planet.
 In addition to the traditional warm yellow tone, there are actually several different colours of gold.

 Rose gold is made of pure gold mixed with copper and silver alloys.
 These allows help to strengthen it and give it the unique colour.
 The more copper used, the redder the gold appears.
 A common mix used to make this alloy is 75% gold and 25% copper by mass.